chasefleming/flow-cadence-plugin/README.md

-This is a webpack plugin for watching and deploying Cadence files on the Flow blockchain.
+Webpack plugin for Cadence files on the Flow blockchain.

+- Load .cdc. files
+- Optional deploy on change

 ## Adding the Plugin